 This allows elevation of the outer part of the cheekpad.
 It is complemented nicely by the USIC (Ultrashort incision cheeklift) in elevating the cheeks.

 The traditional or classic technique employed during facelift surgery only addresses the problem of skin laxity in the superficial skin layers, and often produces a tight, pinched look.
 The SMAS facelift lifts the face from the deepest layers, and pulls upward rather than back, which provides a more natural-looking result and decreases the potential for an excessively pulled back appearance.

 The High SMAS facelift is a game-changing technique that is revolutionizing the field of facial plastic surgery by improving upon the SMAS procedure in the following ways:

 At Perfection Clinic located in Cancun, Mexico , we are very excited to offer this procedure, and are pleased to say that it is now generally offered to patients.

-High SMAS facelifts are performed under general anesthesia or IV sedation, and may take several hours (depending upon the complexity of your surgery).
+High SMAS facelifts are performed under local anesthesia or sedation, and may take several hours (depending upon the complexity of your surgery).
 During the procedure, Dr. Valdez will utilize incisions made along the lateral hairline to free the SMAS layer from the overlying skin and subcutaneous fat layers, as well as from its underlying attachments.